 Her work has been translated into Bahasa Indonesia, German, Italian, Mandarin, Marathi, and Turkish.

 Richa has worked with the Sangtin Kisan Mazdoor Sangathan, a movement of farmers and laborers in India's Sitapur District, which evolved from the writing of Sangtin Writers, and she has cobuilt a multi-sited community theatre project called Parakh, with Mumbai-based artist, Tarun Kumar.
 Parakh brings together amateurs and professional actors to reflect on social issues through literary texts and through their own stories (click here for glimpses of this work).

 Richa was a fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford in 2005-2006 and at the Jawaharlal Nehru Institute of Advanced Study (JNIAS) at New Delhi in 2011-2012.
+In 2017, she was appointed as an Honorary Professor at the Unit for Humanities at Rhodes University (UHURU), Grahamstown, South Africa.
 Her home department is Gender, Women, and Sexuality Studies.

 Click here for curriculum vitae.